DCPear/MuleMule/README.md

    curl -v GET http://localhost:8081/project-zero </br>
    Hello world!* Connection #1 to host localhost left intact
    ![alt text](project-zero-pm.png)
-4. set payload to "Hello from set payload" instead of hard-cording and update listner reponse to use the payload. save. application will recompile. </br>
+4. set payload (by adding set payload component) to "Hello from set payload" instead of hard-cording and update listner reponse to use the payload. save. application will recompile. </br>
 test - "Hello from set payload" is received.

 | Question     | Answer |